-6 Ways to Safer Stairs
+6 Steps to Safer Stairs

-A tumble down the stairs most often ends in bumps, bruises, and injured pride — but sometimes the outcome is far more serious.
+A tumble down the stairs often ends in bumps, bruises, and injured pride — but sometimes the outcome is far more serious.
 No one wants to think of concussions, broken bones, or death as being a possibility every time they use the stairs, but the fact is, if we’re not careful, they certainly can be.

 As a homeowner, stair safety is one responsibility you don’t want to ignore.
 Luckily, making your stairs safer doesn’t require much work.
 Here are six simple ways to do just that.

 The first step (no pun intended) to a safer staircase is adequate lighting.
 If you can’t see where you’re going, you’re far more likely to fall.
 Stairs should never have lower illumination levels than adjacent areas, so make sure the lights over your stairs have the same wattage as those in the surrounding hallways.